Ada Lovelace Fellowships

 INSTRUCTION FOR HOW/WHERE TO SUBMIT

+You can apply continuously from January 1 to December 15, as long as the two remaining Ada Lovelace Fellowships are available.
 Applications will be evaluated after the closing dates of January 31, March 31, May 31, July 31, September 30, November 30.
-In 2020 two fellowships can be granted.
 Please send your application to the project manager Doutzen Abma (doutzen dot abma at quantumsc dot nl).

 Quantum Software Consortium (QSC) is a project of University of Amsterdam, Leiden University, Delft University of Technology, Centrum Wiskunde & Informatica (CWI) and Vrije Universiteit Amsterdam.
 It is funded by the Ministry of Education, Culture and Science through the Dutch Research Council (NWO).